 The curriculum is designed and organized around one primary goal, namely to educate and prepare students for ethical, effective, and culturally competent generalist social work practice for service in the world.

-Program objectives, mainly adopted from CSWE foundational goals, are covered in the courses central to the foundation curriculum.
-(EPS 3.0) These fourteen objectives guide faculty as they prepare students to engage in the necessary knowledge, values, and skill development for ethical, effective and culturally competent entry-level generalist practice.
+Program Core Competencies, adopted from CSWE foundational competencies, are covered in courses central to the foundation curriculum (CSWE, EPAS, 2008).
+These ten core competencies guide faculty as they prepare students to engage in the necessary knowledge, values, and skill development for ethical, effective and culturally competent entry-level generalist practice.

 1. Professional Identity: Students will identify as professional social workers and conduct oneself accordingly.

 2. Ethical Practice: Students will apply social work ethical principles to guide professional practice.

 3. Critical Thinking: Students will apply critical thinking to inform and communicate professional judgments.

 4. Diversity in Practice: Students will engage diversity and difference in practice.